awsdocs/amazon-eks-user-guide/README.md

 ## Amazon EKS User Guide

 The open source version of the [Amazon EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/).
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.
+For example, you can even contribute suggested edits directly from each webpage by choosing the Edit button, making the suggested edits, then choosing the *Create pull request* button.

 ## License Summary